-These classic cookies get a delightful twist from the ground Earl Grey tea that adds a subtle and unique fragrance from ground Earl Grey tea.
+Earl Grey Madeleines are a delightful twist on the classic French tea cookies.
+They get their subtle and unique fragrance from ground Earl Grey tea.
 With their combination of crisp exterior with soft middle makes these the perfect accompaniment to a steamy brew.
 A few pro t tips from Chef June: freezing the madeleine pan pre-baking is what gives them their sought-after “bump,” so don’t skip that step!
-Lastly, the cookies are best enjoyed fresh out of the oven, so try and enjoy them within an hour of baking!
+Lastly, the cookies are best enjoyed fresh out of the oven, so try and serve them within an hour of baking.

 Earl Grey Madeleines

 - 100 grams browned butter (see step 1)

 - 94 grams all purpose flour

 - 2 teaspoons Earl Grey tea

 - 1 teaspoon vanilla extract

 - Food scale

 - Melt the butter over medium heat, stirring occasionally until the butter becomes a golden brown mixture and the milk solids settle in the bottom of the pan.

 - Combine flour and baking powder.
 Set aside.